 10.4 It is your responsibility to ensure the site conditions are safe and suitable for our employees.
-This includes, but is not limited to, ensuring all reasonable health and safety precautions are taken and current HSE guidelines are followed at all times.
+This includes, but is not limited to, ensuring all reasonable health and safety precautions are taken and current HSE guidelines are always followed.

 11.1 We may cancel any Order and/or suspend further deliveries, terminate your account and charge interest in accordance with clause 5.6 if:

 11.1.1 you fail to perform or observe any of your obligations under the Contract or if you are otherwise in breach of the Contract;

 11.1.2 you become subject to an administration order or enter into a voluntary arrangement or (being an individual or firm) become bankrupt or (being a company) go into liquidation;

 11.1.3 an encumbrancer takes possession, or a receiver is appointed, of any of your property or assets;

 11.1.4 you cease, or threaten to cease, to carry on business; or

 11.1.5 we reasonably apprehend that any of the events mentioned above is about to occur in relation to you and we notify you accordingly.